sherpa/sherpa/README.md

     and (possibly) `gfortran_lib_dirs` values should be set appropriately.

+   Note that XSPEC 12.10.0 has simplified the models-only build, which means that the same settings as the full 12.10.0 build can be used as a starting point.
+However, by default not all libraries needed by Sherpa are built (e.g. `libXSModel.so`).

 In all cases, the same version of `gfortran` should be used to build Sherpa and XSPEC, in order to avoid possible incompatibilities.